SDEprojects/22SDE05-72HoursToLive-T6-Capstone/README.md

 - When you are in the map you have to press enter to exit the map before putting in the next command
-- Windows users may not see text color
+- Windows users may not see text color:
   - <sub> If desired, you may request a new JAR file for Windows users.
 Please email a contributor to make this request.</sub>

 - Typing music to turn on/off the sound does not work in the: